DanielAdless/Third-Week-Analysis-Data/README.md

 •	Visualization of the lowest percentage of five recipients (kk) by kecamatan

 •	Percentage visualization of the food type distribution

+**💡📈 Three full weeks of challenges and knowledge on the way as an analyst data scientist.
+As we enter the third week, we deepen in data analysis, dig up valuable insights, and continue to pursue change📊**